danmarques127-sys/lupa-services/README.md

 This project is a **responsive business website for Lupa Services**, a professional company offering **cleaning and painting services** for residential and commercial clients.

-The website was built to clearly present services, showcase real work, and support SEO best practices.
+The website was designed to **clearly separate service categories, showcase real work, and support strong SEO foundations**, improving both usability and search visibility.

-It is a **real-world client project**, not a template or demo.
+This is a **real-world client project**, developed for production use — not a template or demo.

-Main service areas include:
-- Residential & commercial cleaning
-- Deep cleaning and move-in / move-out cleaning
-- Interior & exterior painting
-- Cabinet, trim, and carpentry painting
-- Deck painting and renovation-related services

 ---

+## 🎯 Project Goals

+- Clearly distinguish cleaning and painting services
+- Improve local SEO structure and indexing
+- Present services in a professional, conversion-focused layout
+- Support future content expansion (blog, service pages)
+- Deliver a fast, mobile-first user experience

+---

 ## 🖥️ Preview

-The website is fully responsive and optimized for desktop, tablet, and mobile devices.
+The website is fully responsive and optimized for **desktop, tablet, and mobile devices**.

-It includes:
+📸 _Screenshots coming soon_
+(Desktop and mobile views will be added here.)

+Key elements include:

 - Service-specific landing pages
 - Separate sections for cleaning and painting
 - Blog and inspiration pages